luminousvoidz-arch/cs-self-study/the-college-prep-school/arithmetic/README.md

 ## What I'm Learning
-I'm refreshing on my math fundamentals to prepare for advanced cs maths.
+Math fundamentals to prepare for advanced cs maths.

 ## Completed